egeniq/docker-mysqldump-to-s3/README.md

 # docker-mysqldump-to-s3
-Fork of [docker-mysqldump-to-s3](https://github.com/uqlibrary/docker-mysqldump-to-s3) to add hour and minute to the filename.
+Fork of [docker-mysqldump-to-s3](https://github.com/uqlibrary/docker-mysqldump-to-s3) to add hour and minute to the filename, and switch to debian-slim.

 ### Requirements